-Do you want to learn to sew online?
+Do you want to get sewing lessons and learn to sew online?
 Deciding to try and learn a new skill can be a daunting decision, and sewing is no exception.
-In this tutorial, I will show you the best tools and tutorials to start learning to sew online, whether you are looking for a new hobby or business venture.
+In this tutorial, I will give you 10 beginner sewing lessons.
+Get free online sewing classes whether you are looking for a new hobby or business venture.

-When you are trying to learn to sew online, challenging thoughts will flash through your mind:
+When you are looking for an online sewing course, challenging thoughts will flash through your mind:

 - How will you begin?